Modernly designed attic bathroom in Farley

 If you have a detached home with sloping roofs on either side, you can build on both of these to produce an even more spacious double hip-to-gable extension.

-Mansard loft conversions are suitable for the majority of home types, consisting of terraced, semi-detached and detached homes.
+Mansard loft conversions appropriate for the majority of house types, consisting of terraced, semi-detached and detached homes.

 Do you need Planning Permission in Farley for a Loft Conversion?

-How long does an Attic Conversion in Farley take?
+How long does a Loft Conversion in Farley take?

 The answer to this concern is it differs significantly from loft conversion to loft conversion, but as we only deal with one task at a time, turn-around time from start to finish is usually rather fast.
 For example, a 3 bed semi with a Dorma window would take less than 3 weeks to complete.